 The History of International Women’s Day

-In 1910, at the second International Conference of Working Women in Copenhagen, the capital of Denmark, Clara Zetkin, the leader of the women’s office for the Social Democratic Party in Germany, suggested the idea of an International Women’s Day when, each year, every country would celebrate and press for women’s demands across the world.
-More than 100 women from 17 countries unanimously approved this suggestion, establishing International Women’s Day as a result.
+In 1910, at the second International Conference of Working Women in Copenhagen, Clara Zetkin, the leader of the women’s office for the Social Democratic Party in Germany, proposed establishing an International Women’s Day.
+The goal was to establish an annual global day celebrating and pressing for women’s rights.
+More than 100 women from 17 countries unanimously approved this proposal, establishing International Women’s Day.

-Over the next few decades, the cause caught fire and expanded into a massive effort that brought about much-needed changes for women and their rights.
+Over the next few decades, the cause expanded into a massive effort that brought about much-needed changes in women’s rights.
 In 1975, International Women’s Day was celebrated for the first time by the United Nations.
-Between the 1990s and the aughts, the cause of feminism dwindled in intensity, and International Women’s Day was no longer a significant social movement.
-In an effort to revive its intentions, the internationalwomensday.com website was launched to centralize the messaging of the annual occasion and reinvigorate the movement for current generations.

 Why Is International Women’s Day Celebrated?

 Each year International Women’s Day is dedicated to celebrating the achievements of women, raising awareness about women’s equality, lobbying for accelerated gender parity, and encouraging fundraising for female-focused charities.

 Why Is International Women’s Day Important?

 - Remember the contributions of women to the advancements and privileges we take for granted today

 - Highlight the discrimination and inequity women continue to face in many areas of society, especially in the workplace